-If you have a puncture, Motorcare Service Centres are here to check the tyre for you and to fix it professionally and safely.
+If you have a puncture, Motorcare Service Centre are here to check the tyre for you and to fix it professionally and safely.

 What can I do to prevent a puncture?

 The vast majority of punctures are not preventable, but following can help to reduce the risk:

 - Regularly check the treads on your tyres for imbedded glass or foreign material.